 Cape Town is not posted in an region where malaria is predominant.
 The only medical considerations that should be observed is to make certain that you are up to date with all your regular vaccinations.
 Tap water is characteristically of a very high standard in the metro areas, and should only be averted in rural areas.
 Should you be partial to allergies, note that late August to early October is flower season, so be sure to pack the required medication if you are visiting during this period.

 Cape Town is really beautiful and relatively safe.
 You just need to stick to the rules.
 Stay away from crime areas, don’t wander around the city at night unless you are with a local.
 Don’t leave valuables in your car.
 If you need to, make sure they are not visible.
 Don’t be flashy, it will attract attention of undesirable elements.
 Take just the basics with you.
 Don’t wander around in isolated areas at night.
 Stick to the well-managed and well-policed places and you will be fine.

 tourAfrika’s transportation requirements in Cape Town’s to the different attractions is assured to be always be safe, comfortable, reliable, private and air-conditioned vehicle.
 All our vehicles are serviced regularly, adhere to all local safety requirements, legally licensed to carry passengers and hold the appropriate passenger liability insurance.
 The size of the vehicle by and large depends on the size of your traveling party.
 For smaller groups or couples, we usually make use of a Toyota Fortuner 4×2 vehicle.
-Larger groups are transferred in our spacious Hyundai H1 or similar.
+Larger groups are transferred in our spacious 7 seater microbus or an appropriate coach.
 In periods of peak demand, particularly in holiday season, we frequently hire vehicles from a rental companies of good repute that conform to the same high standards as we do.

 Is the Cape town safe?